CapAru/Team-PixelCulture/README.md

 India's diverse cultural heritage, spanning each state, can be challenging for tourists to navigate.<br>
 This complexity makes it hard for visitors to identify key attractions, local cuisines, and cultural nuances, posing hurdles in their travel experience.

-# SOLUTION
+# SOLUTION:
 Introducing 'Cultural Canvas', the ultimate platform for comprehensive tourist and culture information in India. <br>
 Our website will be dedicated to providing in-depth details, ensuring a satisfying exploration of any area with cuisines, handicrafts, heritage wonders, and biodiversity hotspots and more.
 Embrace the richness of India through 'Cultural Canvas'.

-# TARGETED UN SUSTAINABLE DEVELOPMENT GOALS
+# TARGETED UN SUSTAINABLE DEVELOPMENT GOALS:
 GOAL 8: Decent Work and Economic Growth <br>
 GOAL 10: Reduced Inequalities<br>
 GOAL 11: Sustainable Cities and Communities<br>